Imagine a world where there is no access to clean, potable water. Sounds frightening, right?

 A typical water supply plumbing system consists of two sets of pipes: one that brings clean water in and another that carries dirty water out, both flowing in one direction.
 When the reduced pressure of these pipes falls, the entire water flow becomes disrupted.

-Since the required levels of water pressure don’t exist anymore, the flow of water becomes slower.
-It ultimately leads to backflow occurs when water from the wastewater starts to flow in the reverse direction and seep through to mingle with clean water.
-This essentially describes what back siphonage, a form of backflow, is.
+Since the required levels of water pressure no longer exist, water flow becomes slower.
+This ultimately leads to backflow, which occurs when water from wastewater starts to flow in the reverse direction and seep through to mingle with clean water.
+This essentially describes back siphonage, a form of backflow.

 What Causes Backflow?